GabrielFerreiraDoPrado/BuzzFeed-Quiz/README.md

 # About the Project

 The BuzzFeed Quiz is a front-end Angular project developed during the Cloud Fullstack Bootcamp, made by [Digital Innovation One](https://www.dio.me/).
-It is a clone of the popular Buzzfeed quizzes.
+It is a clone of the popular BuzzFeed quizzes.
 The questions are stored in a json file, therefore it is possible to  alter the questions and create several different quizzes.

 ## Objectives